sighmon/open-archive.org-Website-2019/_posts/2021-10-08-OpenArchive-TLJob.md

 </p>

 <p><b>Compensation:</b>
-<br>Compensation is commensurate with experience.
+<br>This is a part to full time role at a competitive non-profit rate.
 This position requires a 25% time commitment to non-coding management duties that include reviewing the code and running builds with the opportunity to take on development work as well.

   <p>We will consider applications on a rolling basis; <b>priority consideration will be given to those who submit their applications by October 31st, 2021</b>.
   <p>Please submit your application directly to: info[at]open-archive.org</p>